 Alternatively, goals can also be implemented by other goal requirements clauses, or, if there is not a goal requirement, then the goal activity must be associated with python code.
 In order to associate the code, you must use primitive actions call to establish the code that will be run for each of the primitive actions.

-Here is an example , in which these primitive action methods need to return binding lists for the variables that show the way in which an action can succeed.
+Here is an example in which these primitive action methods need to return binding lists for the variables that show the way in which an action can succeed.
 Otherwise, it will return an empty list.

 5. Inter-Agent Communication

-The mailReader agent, that responds to email messages and wishes to buy flight tickets, in the examples above, is designed to respond to email messages sent to it by the corresponding mailSender agent, which wants to buy plane tickets.
+The mailReader agent in the examples above, that responds to emailed requests to buy flight tickets, is designed to respond to email messages sent to it by the corresponding mailSender agent, which wants to buy plane tickets.
 The messages are passed through a communications hub that accepts connections from several agents, routes communications between them and implements a simple shared state consisting of variables that all agents can query and set.
-This section briefly describes the process and API for agent communication and shared state.
+This section describes the process and API for agent communication and shared state, using the mailReader and mailSender agents as an example.

-In order for agents to communicate,

-The hub program must be started before the agent programs.
-This is by opening up the world_hub.py code from GitHub and running it while running both mailReader and mailSender.
+In order for agents to communicate, an instance of the hub program must be started before the agent programs.
+In our example, this is done by starting the mail_hub.py program from the Tutorial directory in the repository before running both mailReader and mailSender.

-When the agent starts, it will look for the communications hub on a fixed port, and register with it using a unique id number.
-This number is the value of the ‘id’ instance variable inherited from the ‘DASHAgent’ class.
-In both mailReader.py and mailSender.py, the id number is set to be a constant.

-Once registered with the hub, three primitive actions can be used by the agents to communicate and to query and set shared variables.

-This needs to be updated
+Each agent contains an instruction to register with the hub as part of its initialization routine.
+For example, mailReader03.py contains the line:

+self.register([‘mailagent@amail.com’])

+This causes the agent to look for the communications hub when it starts up, on the default port and host (localhost).
+A hub can easily be started by running the world_hub.py python program from the DASH repository, but in this case the generic hub has been specialized to provide a mail service, which is why the ‘register’ command accepts an email address.
+This is done by overriding the method ‘processRegisterRequest’ on the hub subclass – for details see mail_hub.py.

+On success, the ‘register’ method binds the ‘id’ instance variable in the agent to a value that is unique for the running instance of the hub.

+Once registered with the hub, primitive actions may use the agent method ‘send_action’ to inform the hub of an action being taken in the world and get the result.
+The default world hub does not define any actions, but the mail hub subclass responds to the ‘getMail’ and ‘sendMail’ actions. ‘getMail’ takes no arguments and returns a list of mail that has been sent to the agent, while ‘sendMail’ takes a list of mail messages as its argument and returns success or failure with no other information.
+These are implemented by overriding the ‘processSendActionRequest’ method as can be seen in mail_hub.py.
+The first argument to ‘sendAction’ is the name of the action as a string and the second is any auxiliary data that will be processed with the action.
+For example, the primitive action that implements ‘readMail’ in the mailReader03 is shown below: it simply calls sendAction(‘getMail’) and binds a goal variable to the results:

 6. The Instinctive Module - modify